versioned/versioned-api/README.md

 ## Backlog (Sprint)

+* relationships param pattern

 * register endpoint

-* Change from relationships=N to relationshipLevels=N
+* Change from relationshipLevels=N to relationshipLevels=N
-  Have relationships=defaultSpace.account matches on property name or x-meta.relationship.name Use this on login page?
+  Have relationshipLevels=defaultSpace.account matches on property name or x-meta.relationship.name Use this on login page?

 * Make sure all users start with a defaultSpaceId or set it on first login?

 * better approach to login: return only {token}
-  Then UI can fetch user with relationships=2 to get all info needed
+  Then UI can fetch user with relationshipLevels=2 to get all info needed

 * SQS
   https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/sqs-examples-send-receive-messages.html